 Beginner Guide

-A calm beginning for Catholic faith.
+A beginning for the Catholic faith.

 If you are returning, curious, confused, or just trying to begin without getting swallowed by arguments, start with the center: Jesus Christ, His Church, prayer, the sacraments, and a real life of conversion.